-Susi holds a diploma in Gastronomy from the Cordon Bleu and the Université de Reims, a degree in Environmental Studies from Warren Wilson College, and is a Certified Culinary Professional through the IACP (International Association of Culinary Professionals), where she currently serves as Chair of Regional Conferences, Newsletter Chair for the Food Photographers & Stylists, and has been on the consulting team for the Website Committee and chaired the Awards of Excellence.
+Susi holds a diploma in Gastronomy from the Cordon Bleu and the Université de Reims, a degree in Environmental Studies from Warren Wilson College, and is a Certified Culinary Professional through the IACP (International Association of Culinary Professionals), where she currently serves as Vice Chair for the Food Writers, Editors & Publishers section.
+She is also a Certified Specialist of Wine through the Society of Wine Educators.

 In addition to IACP activities, Susi has served on the board of Slow Food Asheville, co-chairing the Education & Outreach Committee, has been a speaker at the Organic Grower’s School in Asheville and at the Appalachian Regional Commission’s meeting on Sustainable Agriculture and Local Food Assets, and has served as both judge and Chef Referee for the WNC Chefs Challenges, a series of 15 Iron Chef-style showdowns in Western North Carolina, as well as judge for the Greenbriar Resort’s Cast Iron Cook-Off and for Fire on the Rock Competition Dining.
-She is an accomplished fiddler, songwriter and dancer as well, having recorded widely and performed around much of the globe, fostering international relations while collecting notes and recipes from varied lands.
+She is an accomplished fiddler, songwriter and dancer, having recorded widely and performed around much of the globe, fostering international relations while collecting notes and recipes from varied lands.

-Editor of 8 cookbooks and contributor to several compilations, including Room in the Bowl (a collection of gumbo notes), Susi writes the monthly wine picks for WNC Magazine, restaurant reviews for the Asheville Citizen-Times, and has published numerous articles about truffles (the underground variety as opposed to the chocolate variety).
+Editor of ten cookbooks and contributor to several compilations, including Room in the Bowl (a collection of gumbo notes), Susi writes the monthly wine picks for WNC Magazine, restaurant reviews for the Asheville Citizen-Times, and has published numerous articles about truffles (the underground variety as opposed to the chocolate variety).
 Her thesis, A Question of Taste was developed under the tutelage of France’s Father of Molecular Gastronomy, Hervé This, whom she subsequently brought to the States to open up one of her seasonal culinary sessions.
 Currently in the works, for publication in November 2016 is a recipe book titled Appalachian Appetite from Hatherleigh Press in New York.